b-sokol/Mix-All-OG/README.md

 - Add User Favorites
 - List all comments created by a user
-- Search feature for cocktails, ingredients, glass types -Add more CRUD functionality to comments
+- Search feature for cocktails, ingredients, glass types
+- Add more CRUD functionality to comments
+- Add ratings system to cocktails